data-miner00/notes/content/general/debugging-with-git.md

 ## Grep

 `git grep` is just [Grep](https://man7.org/linux/man-pages/man1/grep.1.html), but for Git.
-It is used to search text with string or regular expressions for commited files within a Git repository.
+It is used to search text with string or regular expressions for committed files within a Git repository.

 ```
 git grep <regex/text>